matteobrusa/Tumbless/README.md

 ##### 1. Create a bucket on Amazon S3
 Enable Static Website hosting, and set the index document to `index.html`.

-##### 2. Set the CORS permissions as follows, to allow the authenticated admin user to store files:
+##### 2. Set the CORS permissions

+Under `Permissions`, click `Edit CORS Configuration`, and paste the following, to allow the authenticated admin user to store files:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <CORSConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">